Pop0097/Card_Game/README.md

 # Card_Game
-This project builds on Simple_Card_Game by using OOP to create the card game.
+This project builds on Simple_Card_Game by applying OOP.

 Users can choose to play BlackJack against a dealer.
 The program includes a feature where the Dealer only picks up a card if the probability of busting is below 50%.
 This makes the game appear more realistic.